0x4ndy/favourite-spells/spells/xss.md

 # References

-### references: special characters for HTML and javascript
+### reference: special characters for HTML and javascript
 ```
 < > - used to denote HTML elements
 ' " - strings